Why We Need to re-teach the Art of the Question

 The Questions We Ask Shape the Minds We Build

 In contrast, “Why” questions—the bedrock of philosophy, ethics, and critical inquiry—are comparatively rare.
 “Why does this matter?”
 “Why did this happen?”
 “Why do we believe this?”
 Such questions don’t yield tidy answers.
-They invite ambiguity, invite reflection, and require us to confront causality, consequence, and context.
+They invite ambiguity and reflection, and require us to confront causality, consequence, and context.

 Other question forms—“Who,” “Where,” “Which”—are similarly neglected.
-These help us locate ideas in people, places, systems, and decisions.
+These help us locate ideas in people, places, systems, structures, and ourselves.
 When they are absent, we risk dislocating knowledge from the very world in which it operates.

 Here lies one of the great ironies of contemporary education and technology.
-We have built AI systems trained on vast, interconnected corpora of human knowledge—capable of drawing threads between philosophy and physics, art and economics—and yet we use them in the most linear and compartmentalised ways.
+We have built AI systems trained on the vast, interconnected corpora of human knowledge—capable of drawing threads between philosophy and physics, art and economics—and yet we often use them in linear and compartmentalised ways.

-In my own practice at Wellington College Bangkok, we are challenging this fragmentation head-on.
-My PhD research focuses on reintroducing cross-disciplinary learning in the crucial years of early secondary education.
-We are trialling thematic, project-based modules that deliberately collapse subject boundaries in favour of conceptual synthesis.
+In my current teaching practice (Wellington College International Bangkok), we are challenging this fragmentation head-on.
+My proposed PhD research focuses on reintroducing cross-disciplinary learning in the crucial years of early secondary education.
+We are excited to be trialling thematic, project-based modules that deliberately collapse subject boundaries in favour of conceptual synthesis.

-One such project, The Garden of Knowledge, invites Year 9 students (aged 13–14) to explore the interconnected nature of knowledge through scientific, artistic, and historical lenses.
+One proposed project, The Garden of Knowledge, invites Year 9 students, aged 13–14, to explore the interconnected nature of knowledge through scientific, artistic, and historical lenses.
 An artwork inspired by the growth of roots might lead to explorations of colonial botany, ecological systems, or the metaphorical networks of data and language.
 Students work both independently and collaboratively, with each idea branching into others like roots sharing the same soil.

 Rather than stopping at “What is a garden?” or “How does it grow?”, they are guided toward questions like:

-These are the questions that rarely appear in typical AI interactions.
+These are the questions that rarely appear in typical AI interactions or indeed in departmental schemes of work.
 And yet, paradoxically, they are exactly the kinds of questions AI could help us pursue—if we approached it with a spirit of inquiry rather than efficiency.

-By engaging AI merely as a tool for instruction or automation, we are—metaphorically—using a telescope to swat flies.
+By engaging AI merely as a tool for instruction or automation, we are not just missing an opportunity; we risk mispreparing and falsely mis-guiding a generation.
 These technologies could help us map complex ideas, interrogate assumptions, or simulate ethical scenarios.
-Instead, they’re being used to shortcut essays, reword emails, or summarise content already known.
+Instead, they are too often used to shortcut essays, reword emails, or summarise content already known.

 Toward an Interrogative Culture